 During the latter half of July and early August, heavy rain triggered deadly flooding in the Peshawar valley of northwest Pakistan and damaged crops in Pakistan.
 Flooding was also reported along the northeast border areas of Afghanistan, including in the Paktya and Day Kunki provinces.
 Although not depicted on the hazards map, severe flooding has affected many areas surrounding the Indus River in central Pakistan.
-During the next week, seasonal dryness is expected across much of Afghanistan.
+During the next week, precipitation will be limited to the northeast mountains where light snowfall accumulations are expected.